okfn-brasil/vitimas-da-intolerancia/README.md

 ## Running the server

-Install the dependencies with `pip install -r requirements.txt` and spin up the server with:
+Install the dependencies with `pipenv install` and spin up the server with:

 ```sh
 $ python run.py